BaptisteCarmier/BaptisteCarmier.github.io/index.md

 ##### Datasets
 For this project we mainly used the [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/), which contains 42,306 movie plot summaries, sourced from Wikipedia.
 It also provides metadata for each movies such as title, release years, box office revenue, etc. The dataset also includes characters characteristic and so actors labels exists such as gender, age, ethnicity, etc.
 In parallel, we also used the `names-dataset` Python library to reconstruct missing genres, as well as demographis data ([Our World in Data Population & Demography Explorer](https://ourworldindata.org/explorers/population-and-demography)) to analyze country level representation in films.
+We also scaled the box office according to the value of the dollars at the year of interest based on the [Consumers Price Index](https://fred.stlouisfed.org/series/CPIAUCNS#0).

 For further details on each dataset please check the [datasets page](https://baptistecarmier.github.io/datasets/).